-Since 1966, Camphill Foundation has provided over $4 million in strategic grants and $3 million in low-interest loans to Camphill communities, while stewarding an endowment that has grown to almost $10 million.
+Since 1966, Camphill Foundation has provided more than $9.3 million in strategic grants and low-interest loans to Camphill communities, while stewarding an endowment that has grown to almost $10 million.

 The Foundation is currently funding projects that align with the following strategic granting priorities: